 "It is the same with any kind of change," says Ms. Starr.
-"There is a period of adjustment until you feel the consistency that builds trust and confidence.
+"There is a period of adjustment until you feel the consistency that builds trust and "The key to coping with change is resilience, resilience means knowing how to survive and making the best of change in spite of setbacks, barriers or limited resources."

+- Susan Starr

+confidence.
 During this time, you may feel disoriented, frustrated, angry and powerless."

-"It is the same with any kind of change," says Ms. Starr.
-"There is a period of adjustment until you feel the consistency that builds trust and confidence.
-During this time, you may feel disoriented, frustrated, angry and powerless."

 The best time to prepare for any change is when things are running smoothly.
 That way, you'll have time to plan ahead.
-One way to do so is to practice the following four A's of coping with change: